 \section{Conclusion}

 In this work, we propose a novel LLM-based multi-agent collaboration framework for recommendation, called MACRec.
-Unlike existing studies on using agents for user/item simulation, we directly tackle recommendation tasks through the collaborative efforts of various specialized agents.
-We present applications of MACRec on four different recommendation tasks, including rating prediction, sequential recommendation, conversational recommendation, and explanation generation of recommendation results.
-Moreover, We developed an online web interface for MACRec, visualizing how agents collaboratively tackle tasks.
+Unlike existing studies on using agents for user/item simulation, we directly tackle recommendation tasks through the collaboration of various agents.
+We present applications of MACRec on four different recommendation tasks.
+Moreover, We developed an online web interface for MACRec, visualizing how agents work collaboratively.